BenMorel/weakmap-polyfill/README.md

 echo count($weakMap); // 1

-// removing the last reference to the object key will remove it from the WeakMap unset($a);
+// removing the last reference to the object will remove it from the WeakMap unset($a);

 echo count($weakMap); // 0